lostella/libLBFGS/README.md

      `double H0`: value of the diagonal initial Hessian approximation to use; can be any positive value, a good choice for this is suggested in Nocedal, Wright, "Numerical Optimization", eq.
 (7.20)

-     `double * g`: pointer to n-dimensional double vector, containing the vector to multiply with the inverse Hessian approximation
+     `double * g`: double vector of length n, containing the vector to multiply with the inverse Hessian approximation

-     `double * d`: pointer to n-dimensional double vector, where to store the result of the matrix-vector product
+     `double * d`: double vector of length n, where to store the result of the matrix-vector product

 * `void libLBFGS_reset (libLBFGS_buffer * b);`